-Myth 5 Further assessment opportunity
+Myth 5: Further assessment opportunities

-Myths and facts about assessment opportunities
+Myths and facts about additional assessment opportunities

 Myths

-• "NZQA requires that a further assessment opportunity be offered for all standards that are assessed."
+• NZQA requires schools to offer a further assessment opportunity for all standards that are assessed.

-• "If you offer a further assessment opportunity for a standard, you must offer it for all standards."
+• If you offer a further assessment opportunity for a standard, you must offer it for all standards.

-• "You can offer more than one further assessment opportunity for the assessment of a standard."
+• You can offer more than one further assessment opportunity for a standard.

-• "If a further assessment opportunity is offered to one student, all students must undertake the assessment."
+• If a further assessment opportunity is offered to one student, all students must sit the assessment.

 Facts

-• Students can have one resubmission opportunity for each assessment
+• Students can have one resubmission opportunity for each assessment.

 More information